 Jacqui Carroll has been playfully altering reality in the darkroom since 2008.
 She earned a BS in Visual Arts Education from Northern Michigan University before receiving a teaching job at East Lansing High School, where she taught photography courses for six years and co-founded Community Darkroom 517 (CD517) in 2019.
 She continues to work with CD517 teammates and members to foster an inclusive, collaborative, energetic analog community that values kindness and mentorship.

 Outreach & Engagement

 Gina is a self-taught film photographer.
 Her passion grew when she took a chance on a Canon Fib she picked up at a thrift store.
 Gina holds a Master's of Social Work and brings her skills in community outreach to the darkroom with the firm belief that art has the power to build community and connection.

 Amanda has been a film photographer since the age of 15 when her father gifted her a Minolta T101.
-Her youthful passion turned into a career not long after graduating from Montana State University with a BA in Photography and a BA in Art Education in 2000.
-After teaching art and photography in a rural Kansan high school, Amanda moved to Michigan in 2007 and open her small photography business, Amanda Grieshop Photography, in 2010.
-Since then, she has executed multiple year-long documentary projects and has focussed most of her photographic endeavors on social justice and empowerment issues.
-Amanda is exceptionally excited to be a board member and participating community member for the Community Darkroom 517 project.
+Her passion turned into a career not long after graduating with dual Bachelor's of Arts degrees in Photography and Art Education.
+She has executed multiple year-long documentary projects and focused most of her photographic endeavors on social justice and empowerment.
+After co-founding CD517 with Jacqui Carroll, Amanda served on the team as Educational Coordinator for four years, until moving to California in 2022.